kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ## Retry

 Retry - provides the ability to customize the policy of repeated invocation of annotated methods.
-It allows you to specify when you want to retry a method, customize retry parameters in case the method threw an exception that meets the specified filter requirements (*RetrierFailurePredicate*).
+It allows you to specify when you want to retry a method, customize retry parameters in case the method threw an exception that meets the specified filter requirements (*RetryPredicate*).

 ### Declarative usage